What is SPEAK?

 - All members are encouraged to bring up ideas, thoughts, and questions at any of the team meetings.

-- Any concerns or comments will be addressed in private to any of the team officers or faculty advisor (Dr. Nick Galli).
+- Any concerns or comments will be addressed in private to any of the team officers or the faculty advisor.

 - All SPEAK activities are considered service-based and educational.
 There should be no charge for any products or services provided by SPEAK.